 The song collection has also grown in its reach.
 Randi Rose, my sister and a talented graphic designer, created the songbook and individual song sheets with their eye-catching graphics.
-She also created this website, which my son-in-law Ben Honey has since taken over and enhanced.
+She also created this website, which my son-in-law Ben Honey and more recently my husband Andy Pike has since taken over and enhanced.
 Thanks to their efforts and word of mouth, the songs have spread to many homes, schools and synagogues across the nation.

 People often wonder about me.
 I’m a retired attorney living outside of Washington, DC.
 I have a terrific family – a husband, two daughters and sons-in-law, and two grandkids.
 I learned to play the piano from Andre Watts’ piano teacher.
 I lead singalongs for seniors in retirement centers and sing in my synagogue choir.
 When I grow up, I want to play jazz piano in a dimly lit lounge.